Quadratic enrichment of the logarithmic derivative of the zeta function: Introduction

 where $P_j(t)$ are polynomials with integer coefficients such that $P_j \equiv 1 \mod t$, and $c_j\in \Z$, then $\frac{d}{dt}\log \psi$ is dlog rational.
 In particular, the Weil conjectures imply that $\frac{d}{dt}\log\zeta_X(t)$ is dlog rational for every smooth projective variety $X$ over a finite field. \end{ex}

-We prove that the $\Aone$-logarithmic zeta functions of simple cellular schemes are dlog rational with polynomial terms coming from the characteristic polynomials of matrices of elements of $\GW(k)$ giving the action of the endomorphism $\phi$ (see Theorem~\ref{thm:rationality_cellular}):
+We prove that the $\Aone$-logarithmic zeta functions of simple cellular schemes are dlog rational with polynomial terms coming from the characteristic polynomials of matrices of elements of $\GW(k)$ giving the action of the endomorphism on the cellular complex (see Theorem~\ref{thm:rationality_cellular}):

 \begin{thmintro} Let $k$ be a field, and let $X$ be a smooth projective scheme over $k$ with a simple cellular structure.
 Let $\varphi:X\to X$ be an endomorphism of $X$.
 The function $\dlog \zeta_{X,\phi}^{\Aone}$ is dlog rational.
 More precisely, and $C^\cell_i(\varphi)$ is a square matrix of elements of $\GW(k)$. \end{thmintro}